altabyte/about-me/README.md

 Launch the localhost server

-    $ bundle exec jekyll serve --baseurl ''
+    $ bundle exec jekyll serve --baseurl '' --port 4040

-The site should then be available locally on port **4000** [http://localhost:4000/](http://localhost:4000/)
+The site should then be available locally on port **4040** [http://localhost:4040/](http://localhost:4040/)

-Note that without `--baseurl ''` the localhost URL will be [http://localhost:4000/about-me/](http://localhost:4000/about-me/)
+Note 1, without `--baseurl ''` the localhost URL will be [http://localhost:4000/about-me/](http://localhost:4000/about-me/)

+Note 2, the default port for Jekyll is 4000, however [NX Server](https://www.nomachine.com/) also uses this port so I have decided to use port 4040 locally.